-Please remember, that participation is not limited to those with a lived experience but is also open to people who wish to demonstrate allyship
+Please remember, that participation is not limited to those with a lived experience but is also open to people who wish to demonstrate allyship with the group too.

 Three colleague community groups have now been established with details of each provided below.